Start a Business in Alabama

 Starting a business in Alabama is easier than you think.
 You file simple forms with the Secretary of State, and your business is formed!
 Obviously there are a few more things than that, but if you’d like to start your own business yourself, you will find it easy to hire us as your registered agent in Alabama.
 You’ll find all the forms you could file to start a business in Alabama, along with great filing instructions on the quickest and cheapest ways to start your business in Alabama.

-> You file a Certificate of Formation for an Alabama corporation or an Alabama LLC with the AL Secretary of State.
-Alabama is weird in that you have to include a name reservation and submit everything to the local probate judge.
+You file a Certificate of Formation for an Alabama corporation or an Alabama LLC with the AL Secretary of State.
+Alabama is weird in that you have to include a name reservation.
+LLCs and nonprofits also have to submit everything to the local probate judge.
 Then the court forwards it on to the Secretary of State for you.

-> You obtain a federal tax ID number (FEIN or EIN) with the IRS after you have confirmation and a filed certificate from the State of Alabama showing your approved Alabama business.
+You obtain a federal tax ID number (FEIN or EIN) with the IRS after you have confirmation and a filed certificate from the State of Alabama showing your approved Alabama business.

 Opening a business banking account under your new Alabama business name should be easy with these two items.

 You obtain a state trade license, if you actually need one.
 Most businesses don’t, but if you do, these quick links and contact details for the Alabama Department of Business and Professional Regulation are in your online account.